shanmo/shanmo.github.io/_posts/22-05-23-ros2-intro.md

 ## Introduction

 In May 2022, ROS 2 Humble Hawksbill (humble) was released, which supports Ubuntu 22.04.
-Since I am still using Ubuntu 20.04, this blog will focus on `ROS 2 Galactic Geochelone` (galactic) instead, released in May, 2021.
+Since I am still using Ubuntu 20.04, this blog will focus on `foxy`.

 First thing first, how to install ROS2?
 Because our team is migrating from ROS1 to ROS2, I need to use both for now.
 My current way is to install ROS2 on my OS following the [official guide](https://docs.ros.org/en/galactic/Installation.html), and install ROS1 via `mamba` using [RoboStack](https://robostack.github.io/).
 Even though RoboStack also provides `ros-galactic-desktop`, I do not recommend it since the package support is not complete, and does not work well with Python APIs.

 One may wonder whether there is a way to just taste the flavour of ROS2, see whether one likes it, before diving into the full-scale installation.
 There are [docker files](https://github.com/athackst/dockerfiles) for those who have nvidia GPU, whereas [this repo](https://github.com/Tiryoh/docker-ros2-desktop-vnc) provides docker files for CPU and VNC.
 The one used in this blog is the VNC version.
 After pulling and building the docker file, use a browser to connect to `http://127.0.0.1:6080/`, which shows the desktop.
 Also need to take care of the the permission issue via `sudo chmod 777 -R ~/.ros/` and you are good to go.

+## Hello World

-For the Rust interface, I am going to use [r2r](https://github.com/sequenceplanner/r2r), which has examples on how to use `tokio`.
+For the Rust interface of this section, I am going to use [r2r](https://github.com/sequenceplanner/r2r), which has examples on how to use `tokio`.
 Other Rust interfaces are also available, such as [ros2_rust](https://github.com/ros2-rust/ros2_rust), which in active development, but does not support tokio yet.
 The code for this blog is in [this repo](https://github.com/shanmo/learn-ros2).

-## Hello World

 Let's begin with the good old `hello world` example.
 First, create a cargo binary package